Business activities of the Chinese military: Opposition

-Stop business activities
+Cessation

 According to the situation reflected over the years, doing business is very harmful to the army.
 According to the documents investigated at that time, the first problem is that doing business distracts the attention of leading cadres and organs at all levels.
 A considerable number of cadres and troops are engaged in business and do not do their jobs properly, which to a certain extent weakens the army's ability to perform its functions and combat effectiveness.
 Second, using the gun to engage in business to compete with local governments and the people for profits, the unfairness affects the relationship between the military and the government, and disrupts the national economic order.
 Third, doing business is prone to corruption, corrupting cadres, and undermining the morale of the troops.
 The military's commercial interests have expanded rapidly and have developed into a huge network.
 It involves thousands of loosely connected companies, from hotels, nightclubs, golf courses to airlines, pharmaceutical companies, stock brokers, etc. In addition, some units embezzle normal funds in business, which is actually a diversion of national defense funds.
 After deducting the embezzled funds, the actual income is very little, and some are even negative.

-After Jiang Zemin assumed the post of Chairman of the CMC, he began to adopt a method of gradual contraction and phased rectification under the advice of Vice Premier Zhu Rongji and Vice Chairmen Zhang Wannian and Chi Haotian.
+After Jiang Zemin became the CMC Chairman, he began to adopt a method of gradual contraction and phased rectification under the advice of Vice Premier Zhu Rongji and Vice Chairmen Zhang Wannian and Chi Haotian.
 In 1991, the CMC stipulated that combat units at the division level and below were not allowed to run businesses.
-On September 19, 1993, the Central Military Commission decided that combat units below the army level were not allowed to engage in business and issued the "Decision on the Rectification and Reform of Production and Operation", requiring that "based on the overall interests of the Party and the country and the long-term development of the army, we must resolutely rectify and reform production and operation, straighten out relations, promote benefits and eliminate disadvantages, and ensure the healthy development of production and operation in the army".
+On 19 December 1993, the CMC decided that combat units below the army level were not allowed to engage in business and issued the "Decision on the Rectification and Reform of Production and Operation", requiring that "based on the overall interests of the Party and the country and the long-term development of the army, we must resolutely rectify and reform production and operation, straighten out relations, promote benefits and eliminate disadvantages, and ensure the healthy development of production and operation in the army".